Steve Mandanda

 Steve Mandanda Mpidi (/fr/; born 28 March 1985) is a former professional footballer who played as a goalkeeper.

 A product of the Le Havre academy, Mandanda spent most of his professional career with Marseille, making 614 appearances across all competitions in two spells at the club, and was voted Ligue 1 Goalkeeper of the Year five times.
 He also had a short stint with English club Crystal Palace between his spells at Marseille.
-In 2023, Mandanda joined Rennes.
+In 2022, Mandanda joined Rennes, and retired three years later.

-Born in Zaire (present-day DR Congo), Mandanda played for the France national team.
-Making his debut in 2008, representing France at seven international tournaments: four UEFA European Championships (2008, 2012, 2016 and 2020) and three FIFA World Cups (2010, 2018, 2022), winning the tournament in 2018.
+Born in Zaire (present-day DR Congo), Mandanda played for the France national team, making his debut in 2008.
+He represented France at seven international tournaments: four UEFA European Championships (2008, 2012, 2016 and 2020) and three FIFA World Cups (2010, 2018, 2022), winning the tournament in 2018.

 Club career

 Early career

 Mandanda was born on 28 March 1985 in Kinshasa, Democratic Republic of the Congo (then Zaire), but he moved with his family to Évreux, France when he was two years old.
 He practiced boxing before joining the local team ALM Évreux at age nine.
 He acquired French nationality by naturalization in May 2003.